felix/dhtsearch/README.md

 # DHT Search

-This is a basic DHT crawler and even more basic searcher of the indexed data.
+This is a Mainline DHT crawler and BitTorrent client which also provides an HTTP interface to query the indexed data.

 Distributed Hash Table (DHT) is a distributed system storing key/value pairs, in this case it is specifically Mainline DHT, the type used by BitTorrent